-MainWP is actually a set of 2 plugins:
+MainWP is comprised of two plugins:

-A word from the Author
+A word from Dennis

 It is our belief that with WordPress management solutions that are hosted on the developers servers or are self-hosted but contain encrypted code that you can never truly be sure how that information is being used or even what information about your sites is being gathered.